gmkanat/typeracer_rankedlist_KZ/README.md

 # typeracer_rankedlist_KZ
 ## Kazakhstan ranked list on typeracer.com <br>
-WPM - average of best 10 last races
+WPM - average of best 10 last races <br>
 I made a ranked list of Kazakhstan. <br>
 First of all I created a parser <br>
 which is checked around 32k accounts <br>